xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

 Cross-domain edges connect Q072 to problems in other domains that can reuse its components.

 * Q059 (BH_CS_INFO_THERMODYN_L3_059)
-  Reason: Reuses CodeOrigin_TensionFunctional as a biological case study of information encoding trade-offs between robustness and energetic cost.
+  Reason: Reuses `CodeOrigin_TensionFunctional` as a biological case study of information encoding tradeoffs between robustness and energetic cost.

 * Q032 (BH_PHYS_QTHERMO_L3_032)
   Reason: Uses genetic-code origin as a concrete example where thermodynamic constraints shape which codes are reachable and stable.